davidkartchner/biomedical-entity-linking/bioel/README.md

 evaluator.plot_results()
 evaluator.detailed_results()
 ```

-These functions will run the evaluation for all models / datasets.
+1. Load the Model: Use the `BioEL_Model` class to load your model.
+Ensure you have a configuration file (params.json) ready.
+2. Training and Inference: Perform training and inference using the training() and inference() methods.
+3. Evaluation:
+        Run evaluations for all models across all datasets using the `Evaluate` class.
-For error analysis with hit index details, use `evaluator.error_analysis_dfs` attribute.
+        For error analysis with hit index details, use the `evaluator.error_analysis_dfs` attribute.
-For detailed results on failure stage, accuracy per type, recall@k per type, MAP@k, statistical significance (p_values), use `evaluator.detailed_results_analysis`.
+        For detailed performance metrics such as failure stage breakdown, accuracy per type, recall@k per type, MAP@k, and statistical significance (p-values), refer to the `evaluator.detailed_results_analysis` attribute.

+## Config files
+Example of configuration files for the various models are provided in the `data/` directory.
+These can serve as references for users to create or modify their own configuration files.

 ## Load the different datasets
 ```